 Assembly of the Gods, After Raphael, Kathmandu, Nepal, 10m x 2m, 2012–23

-This image draws inspiration from Raphael Sanzio’s The Council of the Gods (1518), reimagining the classical divine summit as a chaotic, transcultural, and hyper-detailed spiritual congress.
-Set against the Patan Temple complex in Kathmandu, Nepal—a UNESCO World Heritage site—the scene stages an overwhelming visual symphony of gods, prophets, spiritual leaders, deities, angels, demons, and symbolic creatures from across world religions and historical epochs.
-Hindu deities share space with Christian saints, Buddhist monks, animist spirits, Egyptian gods, and more obscure esoteric symbols, converging in a cacophonous yet reverent montage.
+This image draws direct inspiration from Raphael Sanzio’s The Council of the Gods (1518), reimagining the classical divine summit as a chaotic, transcultural, hyper-detailed spiritual congress.
+Set within the sacred architecture of Kathmandu’s Patan Temple complex—a UNESCO World Heritage site—the work assembles an overwhelming array of gods, prophets, saints, spirits, and mythic creatures from across time, space, and belief systems.
+Hindu deities converse with Buddhist monks, Egyptian gods stand beside Christian saints, while esoteric symbols and animist spirits thread the space in a reverent, visual polyphony.

 Morgan, D. (2005).
 The Sacred Gaze: Religious Visual Culture in Theory and Practice.
 University of California Press.